Photo by Adobe Stock/imacture

 It’s important for dogs to be able to read one another accurately in order for social interactions to go well.
 The same is true in the human realm, which is one reason that highly successful people tend to be those with high levels of emotional intelligence and well-honed social skills.
 One of the reasons dogs can get into sticky situations with one another is when they misread visual or other signals, and some dogs are much better at reading signals than others.
 Spend any time at a dog park, and you will certainly notice a few dogs who are socially awkward and don’t seem very good at interacting with other dogs.
 Oftentimes, these dogs have trouble finding play partners.
 Marc has noted that there often seems to be a relationship between the social skills of a dog, or lack thereof, and those of their human, but that’s another story.

-Photo from Adobe Stock/luckybusiness
+Photo by Adobe Stock/luckybusiness

 One of the mysteries of a dog’s world is how they recognize other dogs as belonging to the category “dog.”
 Obviously, dogs recognize other dogs by smell, but they also seem able to recognize other dogs using only sight.
 A very interesting study conducted by Dominique Autier-Dérian and her colleagues found that dogs can identify other dogs using facial features alone, in the absence of other cues such as movement, scent, and sound.
 Dogs were very good at picking out the faces of other dogs, among human and other domestic and wild animal faces.
 C. Claiborne Ray, discussing this study, remarked, “Ranging in size from a tiny Maltese to a giant St. Bernard, and showing myriad differences in coats, snouts, ears, tails and bone structure, dogs might not always appear to belong to one species.
 Yet other dogs recognize them easily.”